 - detect traffic between local DN and central DN (based on IP 5-tuple for option1, based on UE IP for option 2,3) and route the traffic to ULCL/BP.

-- For option 1,3: Perform IP replacement for traffic between local DN and central DN.
+- For option 1,3: Perform IP replacement (if needed) for traffic between local DN and central DN.

 ULCL/BP: